 A twelve-month course leading to the MSc in Corporate Finance & Corporate Governance.

-A good honours degree or equivalent from a recognised University or College or A completed professional qualification obtained by examination and considered to be equivalent to a degree.
-Proficiency in the English Language Applicants whose first language is not English, and who do not have a recognised degree or equivalent qualification taught and examined in English are required to provide evidence of their competence in written and spoken English, normally through IELTS (6.5 or higher) or TOEFL (550+) or GCE Ordinary Level (Grade C or better).
-Students below this standard can be provided with individually designed English language courses on campus and must achieve the required test scores prior to registration for the M.Sc programme.
+A good honours degree or equivalent from a recognised university or college or a completed professional qualification obtained by examination and considered to be equivalent to a degree.
+Applicants whose first language is not English, and who do not have a recognised degree or equivalent qualification taught and examined in English, are required to provide evidence of their competence in written and spoken English, normally through IELTS (6.5 or higher) or TOEFL (550+) or GCE Ordinary Level (Grade C or better).
+Students below this standard can be provided with individually-designed English language courses on campus and must achieve the required test scores prior to registration for the MSc programme.
 The MSc in Corporate Finance & Corporate Governance focuses on the execution of:

 |FIN-111||QUANTITATIVE METHODS FOR FINANCE||5|

 |FIN-226||Banking & Financial Institutions||5|

 |Electives: 1 from||5|